Logan-Lin/PromptGenuius-Manager/readme.md

 ## TODO List

-- Currently, the save function on "Manage Classes", "Manage Functions", "Manage Tools", and "User Submits" page are not implemented.
+- Currently, the save functions on "Manage Classes", "Manage Functions", "Manage Tools", and "User Submits" pages are not implemented.
-- The "Manage Functions" page have bad performance if the number of entries are large.
+- The "Manage Functions" page has bad performance if the number of entries is large.
 Should implement a filter function.
-- The class selection dialog currently list all existing classes flat.
+- The class selection dialog currently lists all existing classes flat.
 Should implement a hierachical selection akin to that in "Manage Classes" page.
 - Many errors are not handled properly and currently will be thrown by the electron process.